akaanirban/NSL-Spindle/README.md

 ## Simulator

-Time-stamped database of environment information (location, speed, indicators) and reference to Kafka Streams functions to activate.
+- Time-stamped database of environment information (location, speed, indicators) and reference to active map/reduce operations to carry out (i.e. function ID's or paths to serialized functions in remote storage such as ZK).

-- Daemon to read and run database-specified streams programs for each "cluster".
-    - Daemon process to relay data between "Vehicles" and "Cluster Head"
+- All programs run fully connected
+    - All cluster head streams visible/accessible
+    - Can be run on one Kafka cluster
+- Replace Cluster source and sink with test program
-        - Will need access to current system state
+    - Read state from database
+    - Select cluster head
-        - Will need ability to drop messages
+    - Write to cluster head stream or drop message
-            - QUESTION: is this needed for Jan/Feb deadline?
-    - Daemon process to sink data "to Cloud"
+- Replace cloud sink with program to log output
-- Process to produce data for each simulated vehicle
+    - Write to file?
-    - Will need access to current system state
+    - Write to database?

-### Basic Layout

-- One simulator running per vehicle
-- One simulator running per vehicle cluster

 ### (Some) Database Options